 Voyage 2 Lavender and Voyage 2 Blue provide a light and a dark purple bloom in early spring.
-Note that lisianthus is a very slow grower and will need at least 12 weeks of indoor growth before transplanting.
+Lisianthus is a very slow grower and will need at least 12 weeks of indoor growth before transplanting.

-Champion Lavender and Champion Blue bloom in a light purple and a deep purple, respectively.
+Champion Lavender and Champion Blue bloom in light and deep purple, respectively.

 Frizzle Sizzle Yellow Blue Swirl (what a mouthful!) yields early blooms in the spring garden with yellow and purple-blue two-tone petals.